Stockflare/rom-dynamo/README.md

 rom = ROM.setup(:dynamo, region: 'us-east-1')
 ```

 DynamoDB enables you to build really flexible and powerful queries.
-In addition to this fact and taking into  consideration that Amazon are constantly improving the capabilities of the querying syntax, I chose not to wrap the functionality that the API provides in a higher-level of abstraction.
+In addition to this and taking into consideration that Amazon are constantly improving the capabilities of the querying syntax, I chose not to wrap the functionality that the API provides in a higher-level of abstraction.

-The upside, is that this adapter can provide you with a _full_ query interface, enabling you to build some pretty complex calls quite simply; the downside is that you actually need to know how to build these queries.
+The upside, is that this adapter can provide you with a _full_ query interface, enabling you to build some pretty complex calls quite flexibly; the downside is that you actually need to know how to build these queries.

 ## Development